briankoser/sfc-listeners-guide/README.md

 >
 > npm install

+3. (if running on Windows) Install Windows Build Tools (needed for node-sass)

+> npm install --global --production windows-build-tools

-3. Run eleventy
+4. Run eleventy

-> npm run default  # generates site in _site
+> npm run build  # generates site in _site

 or

-> npm run dev  # generates site in _site, generates again when changes are made, serves the site at http://localhost:8080
+> npm run dev  # generates site in _site, watches and generates again when changes are made, serves the site at http://localhost:8080